MimiLeinbach/Bolt-Hackathon/README.md

 * % of invited participants who sign in and join a trip (Target: \>85%)
 * Number of trips fully planned (all sections filled, costs split) per week
-* User satisfaction score from post-trip survey (Target: \>80% of test users say it’s easier to plan a trip with our app then creating a Google Sheet)
+* User satisfaction score from post-trip survey (Target: \>80% of test users say it's easier to plan a trip with our app then creating a Google Sheet)

 ### Business Metrics